arcus-io/puppet/readme.md

 # Arcus Puppet
 This is the repository for the Arcus Cloud puppet configuration management.

+We use submodules from Puppetlabs.
+Run the following to make sure you have the latest:

+* `git submodule init`
+* `git submodule update`

 ## Master
 To setup a Puppet master:
   * Install Puppet (via the PuppetLabs repos)